f5devcentral/f5-agility-labs-template/docs/class1/module1/lab1.rst

 - For Windows download the following and install:

   - `Git for Windows <https://git-scm.com/download/win>`_
-  - `Docker Desktop for Windows <https://hub.docker.com/editions/community/docker-ce-desktop-windows/>`_
+  - `Podman Desktop is a free alternative to Docker desktop <http://podman-desktop.io>`

 Configure Git
 -------------